slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Action cures everything.
 Physical stress avoids need for control.

-Hustling (right amount of stimulation) is to be always stretching comfort zone.
+Hustling (the right amount of stimulation) involves consistently stretching your comfort zone.
 Avoiding stress is avoiding life.

 Hints:

-- Best antidepressant is knowing we matter to others.
-People do not die from suicide, they die from sadness.
+- The best antidepressant is knowing that we matter to others.
+People don't die from suicide; they die from sadness.
-- Exercise: burn extra calories to diminish the need of control.
-If you are feeling stressed out.. breathe.
-Body language affects your psychology, your mood, and even your hormonal balance.
-People are naturally happier when kept busy.
+- Exercise: burn extra calories to reduce the need for control.
+When you're feeling stressed out, take a moment to breathe.
+Remember that body language affects your psychology, mood, and even hormonal balance.
+People tend to be naturally happier when they're kept busy.
-- Diet is also relevant: debug your body as much as you can.
+- Diet is also relevant: *debug* your body as much as you can.

 > *"If you want to lift yourself up, lift up someone else."
 -- Booker T. Washington*